-Ever wondered why economic arguments seem to fall on stony ground even when they’ve been well researched and even asked for?
+Ever wondered why economic arguments seem to fall on stony ground even when well researched and asked for?
 Seems politicians’ personal experience counts more when decisions are being made.
 A Norwegian researcher wanted to find out why road-building priorities diverge from those suggested by cost-benefit analysis.
 It is likely that many other policy decisions are made in a similar way, not just road investments.
 That’s why sometimes counting costs don’t count.

 Here is an excerpt from the findings about why factors other than cost criteria mean that counting costs don’t count: